2026 Tournament

-Pending completion of the MLB online auction part of the 2023 Crawford Charity Tournament, over $235,000 has already been raised for research to cure ALS.
+Over $246,000 was raised at the last Crawford Charity Tournament.
 That wouldn’t be possible without the tremendous support of all of our sponsors.
 We want to acknowledge and thank all of our cash and in-kind sponsors, with special thanks to our Premier Sponsor, the San Francisco Giants, and our Major Sponsors, BiRite Food Service Distributors (Bill and Jeanne Barulich), Cytokinetics, and Wasserman.

 Premier Sponsor: San Francisco Giants